-In April, the US director of national intelligence, Avril Haines, presented an important document produced by the nation’s intelligence community, the 2021 Annual Threat Assessment.
-It was designed to demonstrate that the newly inaugurated president, Joe Biden, is ready to respond to any or all of the manifold threats, fear of which has been the key to unifying the nation.
+In April, the document produced by the nation’s intelligence community, the 2021 Annual Threat Assessment.
+It was designed to demonstrate that the newly inaugurated president, Joe Biden, is ready to respond to any or all of the manifold threats, fear of which has been the key to unifying the nation.director of national intelligence, , presented an important

-China and Iran figure prominently, as do the (IS) and al-Qaida.
+article on the report reads, “ Poses Biggest Threat to ., Intelligence Report Says.”and figure prominently, as do the (IS) and al-Qaida.
 Beltway politicians will find the continuity with the fears of previous administrations reassuring.
-Even though the last three — the Islamic Republic of , IS and al-Qaida — would not even exist today had the United States not actively provoked them into existence through its obsessive meddling in Middle Eastern affairs, many will be pleased to note that their confirmed presence on the list continues to justify the intelligence community’s ever-expanding scope. , of course, is a special case because it has never threatened the militarily or economically.
-Yet the headline of a New York Times article on the report reads, âChina Poses Biggest Threat to U.S., Intelligence Report Says.â
+Even though the last three — the Islamic Republic of , IS and al-Qaida — would not even exist today had the not actively provoked them into existence through its obsessive meddling in Middle Eastern affairs, many will be pleased to note that their confirmed presence on the list continues to justify the intelligence community’s ever-expanding scope. , of course, is a special case because it has never threatened the militarily or economically.
+Yet the headline of a New York Times

 The Death of Meaningful Live Coverage in US Media

 How indeed should we understand the Chinese threat, announced as the biggest of them all?
-Haines explains that China is guilty of âemploying a comprehensive approach to demonstrate its growing strength.”
+Haines explains thatis guilty of “employing a comprehensive approach to demonstrate its growing strength.”
 The Chinese leadership has apparently failed to understand that only one nation in the world is authorized to “demonstrate its growing strength.”
 They should accept that it is madness to think there may be a need for ’s strength to increase.
-If the Chinese simply allow the US to govern the world’s affairs, they can be assured that they will always be in safe, democratic hands.
+If the Chinese simply allow the to govern the world’s affairs, they can be assured that they will always be in safe, democratic hands.

-Russia predictably appears in the full list of threats, although Haines admits that it “does not want a conflict with the United States.â That may be so, but everyone who has paid the slightest attention to the verities associated with Russiagate should now realize that Vladimir Putin’s cronies or lackies have developed a quasi-nuclear capacity to publish misinformation on Facebook, a reprehensible act that no other nation, party or person would ever think of doing.
+Russia predictably appears in the full list of threats, although Haines admits that it “does not want a conflict with the.”
+That may be so, but everyone who has paid the slightest attention to the verities associated with Russiagate should now realize that Vladimir Putin’s cronies or lackies have developed a quasi-nuclear capacity to publish misinformation on Facebook, a reprehensible act that no other nation, party or person would ever think of doing.
 It appears that such practice can be fatal for democracy, even leading to the corrupting of an American election, the pristine model of transparent democratic procedure.

 Haines focuses onuse of “malign influence campaigns.”
 This apparently means cherry-picking only negative things to say about the , whether factual or invented.
 Haines recycles the favorite trope of Russiagate enthusiasts over the past five years when she speaks of intent to “sow discord.”
 Whenever Americans don’t agree on some fundamental things about their own country, the Russians must have had something to do with it.

 Haines gets to the end of her list without mention one nation some people find profoundly disturbing: Saudi Arabia, known for its extremely repressive social practices, its summary justice against anyone suspected of “sowing discord” (which may even include Washington Post journalists) and its brutal military campaigns designed to produce the world’s worst humanitarian disasters.
-But for the fact of its special relationship with the US based on oil and money, there might be some merit in considering Saudi as a possible threat, especially after the 2019 shooting of three Americans by a Saudi officer in Pensacola, Florida and the assassination of journalist Jamal Khashoggi in 2018.
+But for the fact of its special relationship with the 2019 shooting of three Americans by a Saudi officer in Pensacola, Florida and the assassination of journalist Jamal Khashoggi in 2018.based on oil and money, there might be some merit in considering Saudi as a possible threat, especially after the

-New evidence emerged this week concerning the training in the level of complicity between the Saudi regime, which has funded terrorism for decades, and the US State Department, which authorized the educational collaboration.
+New evidence emerged this week concerning the training in the level of complicity between the Saudi regime, which has funded terrorism for decades, and the State Department, which authorized the educational collaboration.
 When asked for comment, State Department spokesman Ned Price explained: “This administration insists on responsible use of . origin defense equipment and training by our allies and partners, and considers appropriate responses if violations occur.
 Saudi Arabia faces significant threats to its territory, and we are committed to working together to help Riyadh strengthen its defenses.”of Khashoggi’s murderers.
 It revealed a suspicious

 Today’s Daily Devil’s Dictionary definition:

 The twin concepts of threat (the action of others) and defense (our actions) sum up the logic of the security state.
 So long as a threat exists — and the more that can be listed the merrier — the system of defense can thrive and grow.
 Haines calls the money spent on defense and surveillance an investment, which most experts on Wall Street and any true economist might find slightly abusive.
 Here is how she describes the value of the intelligence assessment of threats: “In short, at no point has it been more important to invest in our norms and institutions, our workforce, and the integration of our work.
 Doing so, provideswith the opportunity to meet the challenges we face, to pull together as a society, and to promote resilience and innovation.”
 Investment, in this sense, simply means more money that the can spend, basically on creating or entertaining fear.

 Fomenting fear is easy, especially if you have the means (unlimited budget) of making it appear serious, detailed and scientific.
 Interestingly, in her quest for thoroughness, Haines correctly designates climate change and the COVID-19 pandemic as major threats.
 Everyone already knows the threat is real.
 Rather than using her platform to trumpet what everyone knows, it might be more productive to look at mobilizing resources to confront such threats.
 She could, for example, have signaled the urgency of finding ways to allow the developing world to produce its own vaccines rather than beg for Western handouts.
 But that would raise the delicate question of pharmaceutical patents, which must be protected even at the cost of the world’s health.
 Instead, the threat she chooses to highlight is the “vaccine diplomacy” of Russia and.